vamoirid/Computer-Architecture/Lab_2/README.md

 **L2 Cache**: 2MB & 8-way Associative
 **Cache Line**: 128 Bytes

+Moreover here are the characteristics of the _Cheapest, Most Expensive, Best and Worst_.

 |                      | Benchmark No. | Cost    | CPI      |
 |:--------------------:|:-------------:|:-------:|:--------:|
 | Cheapest Setup       | 1             | 4198.4  | 1.299095 |